veyorokon/anorak/README.md

 Docker container is used for version control for the backend and database.
 Docker Compose creates isolated environments as mini virtual machines making them portable and preventing version clashes.

-After you have [installed Docker Compose](https://docs.docker.com/compose/install/) you can create two separate containers for the backend which contains the server logic and a separate container for the postgres database.
+After you have [installed Docker Compose](https://docs.docker.com/compose/install/) you can create two containers: one for the backend which contains the API server logic and a separate container for the postgres database.
 Build the backend and database into individual containers.

 ```sh
 $ docker-compose build
 ```

-Running the build command with existing containers just updates their packages/versions.
-Data in the database container will not be deleted.
+Running the build command with existing containers applies any package version updates.
+Data in the that container will not be deleted.

-The `docker-compose.yml` file specifies which and how containers will start/build and contains thier bash environment variables.
-The default `DJANGO_SETTINGS_MODULE` is set to development.
+The `docker-compose.yml` file specifies which and how containers will start/build and also contains bash environment variables.
+For the `backend` container, the default `DJANGO_SETTINGS_MODULE` is set to development.

-The command to start docker the `backend` and `database` containers is:
+The command to start the `backend` and `database` containers is:

 ```sh
 $ docker-compose up
 ```

-Your terminal window will now show any output from the programs running on both containers and can be used for debugging.
+Your terminal window will now show any output/messages/errors from programs running on the containers.

-Leave this window and open a new terminal window.
-If this is the first time after a fresh install, create a Django super user.
-Since Django was installed in the `backend` container, you have to connect/login to the `backend` container.
+Leave this window and open a new terminal.
 Execute the `bash` command on the `backend` container to connect to its bash shell:
 ```sh
 $ docker-compose exec backend bash
 ```